ReK42/WindowsProfiles/README.md

     - `subl|sublime` --> [Sublime Text](https://www.sublimetext.com/)
     - `which` --> `Get-Command`
 - WSL Aliases:
-    - **Note:** All WSL aliases use a distribution named `rocky` by default.
-That distribution must exist and have the below tools installed for these to function.
     - `bgpq4`
     - `dig`
+    - `iperf3`
     - `mtr`
     - `whois`
+    - **Note:** All WSL aliases use a distribution named `rocky` by default.
+That distribution must exist and have the above tools installed for these to function.
 - `wtssh`: Wrapper for OpenSSH that spawns a new tab
     - `-t`, `--title`: Set a custom title for the tab
     - Parses an SSH URI argument (`ssh://`)